eea/wise.msfd/README.rst

 - add form unload warning for assessment editing
 - create the notification system
 - better interface for assessment edit
+- Show, in the assessment edit module, the questions for the "other" phase, with their answers, but disabled.
+Also show the phase.
+- Show comments next to each question, in the assessment edit
+- implement a different translation storage, for list items? (or context?)

 - Art8 2012 Italy D5(other countries, descriptors too): match nodes where there are no indicators reported, or only GESOther is reported
 - Art9 2012 ALL countries: include D1 criterions/indicators in D6??